vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 45

 known as Kula-prakriya.'
 Among all his teachers Sambhunatha is held in highest regard.
 He is com- pared to the sun whose rays removed the darkness caused by ignorance from the heart of Abhinava.2 He is again described as the sun in the vast firmament of the lineage of Traiyambaka.
 He is further des- cribed as the moon for the ocean of the Trika sys- tems.
 Bhattanātha was his other title or name.
 It was because of him and his consort that Abhinava shone with spiritual splendour consequent upon the total removal of his sense of duality.
 It was due to this special calibre, Abhinava could embark upon writing the Tantraloka.
 The consort here is some Bhagavati, as we know it from another verse."
 In fact she was the spiritual messenger (Dūti) and has been specially mentioned because under Kula Pra- kriyā knowledge is transmitted through her alone.
-In other words Abhinava was favoured by Sambhu- nätha through his Dūti Bhagavati."
+In other words Abhinava was favoured by Sambhu- nātha through his Dūti Bhagavati."

 Sambhunatha's preceptorial lineage may be pre- sented like this Sumatinātha Somadeva-Sam-